youzan/zent/packages/zent/src/theme/README_en-US.md

 #### Modify theme color dynamically

-Could use `ThemeSDK API`, pass a basic color to update the theme colors.
+Could use `ThemeSdk API`, pass a basic color to update the theme colors.
 Choose a color with a higher saturation and brightness, please. like: S > 85, B > 80, like the following:

 <!-- demo-slot-3 -->